-There is limited public parking in the harbour.
+There is limited free public parking along the harbour side and it pays to arrive early to secure a spot.
 Visitors travelling by bus should catch route number 3.